 Implied volatility in refining stocks

-Considering refining stocks’ implied volatilities and assuming a normal distribution of prices or the bell curve model and one standard deviation with a probability of 68.2%, refining stocks could close between their estimated upper and lower price limits in the next 43 calendar days ending on June 28.
+Considering stocks’ implied volatilities and assuming a normal distribution of prices (using the bell curve model) and a standard deviation of one (with a probability of 68.2%), these stocks’ prices could close between their estimated upper and lower price ranges in the next 94 days ending on September 30.

 We can infer from the chart above that Marathon Petroleum stock has the highest upside or downside for the 94 days ending on September 30.
 MPC could close between $66.2 and $45.6.
 Phillips 66 could have the lowest upside or downside.
 Its stock could close between $105.4 and $81.6.
 HollyFrontier could close between $54.3 and $38.3, and Valero could close between $98.3 and $72.9.

 Refining stocks’ future movements will also be dependent on how analysts rate them ahead of their second-quarter earnings releases.
 For more on analysts’ ratings, read How Analysts Are Rating Refiners ahead of Their Q2 Results.